mF2C/ResourceManagement/Discovery/README.md

 The above-steps are relevant for both the agent and the leader sides.

-In addtion, in the leader side, comment the following line, if you have it in NetworkManager.conf (It is likely the case if using Ubuntu 16.04) to allow dnsmasq to be started properly from the discovery component.
+In addition, in the leader side, comment the following line, if you have it in NetworkManager.conf<sup>*</sup>  to allow dnsmasq to be started properly from the discovery component.

 ```
 dns=dnsmasq
 ```

+<sup>*</sup> It is likely the case if using Ubuntu 16.04.
 ### Bulding the image

 Clone the repo.
 Within the repo, run the following command to build the image: